“Find the security holes in your network before an attacker does.”

 This is the last step in the entire assessment procedure.
 This stage involves gathering all acquired data, analyzing it, and providing the client with a complete, comprehensive breakdown of our results.
 A comprehensive analysis of all the hazards will be included in the full report, and the final report will also list all the application's strengths and shortcomings.

-The network penetration test should be carried out at least once a year or whenever one of the following situations arises:
+The network security test should be carried out at least once a year or whenever one of the following situations arises:

 a) The addition of, or a material modification to, infrastructure or applications.